ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/6-SpellsFeatsClassesItems.md

 The [Arcanist Feat](https://www.nexusmods.com/baldursgate3/mods/1087) allows you to gain +1 INT, gain expertise in Arcana, and learn any level 1 spell which can be casted once per short rest.
 Consider how various level 1 spells (such as Shield of Faith) have been rebalanced.
 That's basically a free +2 AC for anyone who would not otherwise have access to the spell, such as an Eldritch Knight.

 The [Caustic Feat](https://www.nexusmods.com/baldursgate3/mods/10031) adds a Poison version of the Elemental Adept feat.
 It also reduces poison immunity to poison resistance, meaning poison builds are not _completely_ useless in Act 2.
+The Poisoner's Robe (looted from the Phase Spider Matriarch) adds extra damage to all sources of poison damage.
+For example, a Green Dragonborn Circle of Spores Druid who takes Caustic and wears the robe would get the benefits of the feat (reroll 1's, reduce immunity to resistance, ignore resistance) and the +1d4 damage to their breath weapon, spore attack, and poison damage spells.

 [Essential Feats](https://www.nexusmods.com/baldursgate3/mods/5623) adds a great variety of feats.
 For multiclass melee-caster builds, War Magic allows you to combine casting with weapon swinging.
-Deadly Alacrity reduces the number needed to roll a crit and restores mobility for hits and kills, though Listo removes the +1 stat bonus.
+This is especially great for Clerics who otherwise do not get access to extra attack or war priest extra attack, as you can combine a cast and a swing every turn.
+Deadly Alacrity reduces the number needed to roll a crit (stacks with any/other crit chance increase effects) and restores mobility for hits and kills, though Listo removes the +1 stat bonus.
 Alchemist turns anyone into a potion throwing utility character.
 And various Initiate, Touched, and Adept feats give limited access to the features of other classes such as a fighting maneuver, eldritch invocation, or metamagic.
+Using these feats is an alternative to Arcanist, and the user gains 2 cantrips and 1 spell of 1st level.
+A great use of these feats is to get Shillelagh as a non-Nature Cleric or Monk, without needing to dip into Druid.
+A Sorcerer or Bard could pick up eldritch blast, another Warlock cantrip, and mage armor.

 [Rebalance Feats](https://www.nexusmods.com/baldursgate3/mods/5614) changes a few feats in BG3 to be more or less powerful.
 Specifically, Great Weapon Master and Sharpshooter are seperately rebalanced by [this mod](https://www.nexusmods.com/baldursgate3/mods/3315).

-[Enweaved](https://www.nexusmods.com/baldursgate3/mods/13310) adds a way to get +2 in INT, WIS, or CHA - but be warned, it comes with wild magic and _wild magic allergy_.
-This can help a caster reach 22 in their casting stat (and get to 24 with Hag's Hair + the relevant Tome) but it will make being around magical effects dangerous!
+[Enweaved](https://www.nexusmods.com/baldursgate3/mods/13310) adds a way to get +2 in INT, WIS, or CHA - but be warned, it comes with wild magic and _wild magic allergy_!
+This can help a caster reach 22 in their casting stat (and get to 24 with Hag's Hair + the relevant Tome) but it will make casting spells, and being around spellcasting, a dangerous gabmit.

 [Experimental Alchemy as a Feat](https://www.nexusmods.com/baldursgate3/mods/12446) provides another way to get access to Experimental Alchemy, which potentially causes two potions to be brewed instead of one when using alchemy.
-Note that multiple ExpAlch sources do not stack.
+Note that multiple ExpAlch sources do not stack (eg Wizard + Artificer + this feat would still only produce 2 potions).

 As an _optional mod_, [Titan's Grip](https://www.nexusmods.com/baldursgate3/mods/12712) is included in Listonomicon.
 This feat allows dual wielders to ignore normal game restrictions and use two-handed weapons.
 It is very unbalanced but provided as an option.